-- Immoral acts at the workplace, or physical/verbal attacks against the employee
+- Immoral acts at the workplace (or physical and verbal attacks against the employee)

-- Damages to the tools of the worker committed by the employer/relatives/dependents
+- Damages to the tools of the worker committed by the employer, relatives or dependents

-- Contagious diseases on the part of the employer/relatives/dependents in the place of work
+- Contagious diseases on the part of the employer, relatives or dependents in the workplace

-- Working conditions pose dangers for the health or safety of the worker or his family
+- Working conditions pose dangers for the health or safety of the worker or their family

-Any of the parties in the labor contract can terminate it without just cause, by making a prior notice (Preaviso) to the other party.
-After three months of employment with the employer, the employee has the right to receive notice if the employment contract is to be terminated.
+Any of the parties in the labor contract can terminate it without just cause by making a prior notice (Preaviso) to the other party.
+After three months of employment with the employer, the employee is entitled to receive prior notice if the employment contract is to be terminated.

-An employee must also give notice or a deduction may be made from his settlement payment.
+An employee must also provide adequate notice or a deduction may be made from the settlement payment.

-The employer has to pay a Preaviso compensation equivalent to one month’s salary if he does not want an employee to serve out the notice period (or pro-rated accordingly if employment is less than 1 year).
+The employer must pay a ‘Preaviso’ compensation equivalent to one month’s salary if they do not want an employee to serve out the notice period.
+This must be prorated accordingly if employment is less than one year.
 This compensation is based on the average earnings of the employee for the last six months.
-If the employer allows the employee to serve out the notice period, then Preaviso compensation does not need to be paid.
+If the employer allows the employee to serve out the notice period, then ‘Preaviso’ compensation is not required..

-During the notice period, the employer has to give the to-be terminated employee one off day a week so he can look for other employment.
+During the notice period, the employer has to give the to-be terminated employee one off day a week so he or she can search for another job.

-If an employee is fired without a just cause (or if employee resigns for cause), the employer has to pay Cesantia compensation, the amount of which increases in accordance with the time served.
+If an employee is fired without a just cause (or if the employee resigns for cause), the employer must pay ‘Cesantia’ compensation.
+This amount increases in accordance with the time served by the employee.